-Biological age is not correlated with moral judgment competence (Figure 4).
-The correlation is slightly negative.
+Moral competence does not come with biological age.
+In our sample, in which education by and large was kept constant, older students did not show higher moral competence (figure 4).
+The correlation is even slightly negative in our sample.
 This confirms findings from other studies that show that at least in adulthood, age can be negatively associated with moral development (Schillinger, 2006).
 The high positive correlation of age with moral development in adolescence (Colby et al., 1984, p.
-47) may be actually due to education, whose impact on moral development is confounded with age (Lind, 2002).
-So we can no longer assert that moral competencies develop in an invariant sequence.
+47) may be actually due to education, because in these studies the impact on moral development is confounded with age (Lind, 2002).

-Although in the past several studies of adolescent students report moderate to strong correlations of level of education with moral development (Kohlberg, 1986; Rest, 1986; Rest et al., 1999; Lind, 2002), we found that higher education nowadays seems to have a smaller impact on moral judgment competence.
-In traditional lectures moral judgment competence increases only 1 C-point per semester (lower, solid line in Figure 5).
-While a few lectures produced small increases of moral judgment competence, others showed no effect or a negative effect (Figure 6).
+Although in the past several studies of adolescent students report moderate to high correlations between levels of education and moral development (Kohlberg, 1986; Rest, 1986; Rest et al., 1999; Lind, 2002), we found that higher education nowadays seems to have a smaller impact on moral competence.
+In traditional lectures, moral competence increases only 1 C-point per semester (see the solid line in Figure 5).
+While a few lectures produced small increases of moral competence, some showed no effect or a negative effect (figure 6).
 The average increase is lower than the approximately 3.5 points found in secondary school students in Germany (Lind, 2002).
 The 2008 lecture sticks out with its absolute effect size of aES = 6.0 (N = 54).
 It was a "compact lecture," that is it was a five-day course from 8.30 a.m. to 3 p.m., which consisted of three parts: a demonstration, a traditional lecture and a small-group activity each day.
-Inspite of its high attendance rate of about 100 students (of which 54 completed both surveys), it was the first lecture which embraced some elements of KMDD-didactics like the seminars.
-This finding shows that even lectures may be successfully revises in order to improve of the learning environment.
-In order to present the lecture in a compact form, it had been re-designed fundamentally: Each day, about one third of the time was reserved for work in small groups of four students; each day these groups had to apply what they have learned in the lecture for two hours.
+In spite of its high attendance rate of about 100 students (of which 54 completed both surveys), it was the first lecture which embraced some elements of KMDD-didactic like the seminars.
+This finding shows that even lectures may be successfully redesigned to improve of the learning environment.
+In order to present the lecture in a compact form, it had been re-designed fundamentally: Each day, about one third of the time was reserved for work in small groups of four students; they had to apply what they have learned in the lecture for two hours.
 In exchange, the amount of subject matter had to be reduced by one third.
-The participants were very enthusiastic about this set-up and showed, besides substantial increase in moral judgment competence, greater learning motivation and attendance rates than they did ever before.
+The participants were very enthusiastic about this set-up and showed, besides substantial increase in moral competence, greater learning motivation and attendance rates than they did ever before.